T-Pau/Joyride/Documentation/Joyride.md

 # Joyride

-This program monitors the controllers connected to your c64 and displays relevant information.
+This program monitors the controllers connected to your Commodore 64 and displays relevant information.
 It supports a wide variety of controllers and adapters.

 To test the keyboard, use the companion program [Anykey](https://github.com/T-Pau/Anykey).